Alf-caput/git-handbook-ufv/notes.md

 git commit
 ```

-This command will pop up a window with our default `core.editor`, which in our case is VSCode.
-We will then have to enter a commit message, save it and close the window.
+This command will pop up a window with our default `core.editor`, in our case VSCode.
+We will then have to:

+- Enter a commit message.
+- Save the commit file.
+- Close the commit window.

 Here are some <ins>IMPORTANT</ins> guidelines for a good commit message: